KZGlobalTeam/cs2kz-docs/docs/mapping/approval.md

    - performance optimizations
    - reasonable file size
 - A "jumpstats" area featuring LJ blocks from 210-280, in increments of 10
+   - There must be a trigger that allows for teleporting to this area via `!lj`.
 - Discriminatory, obscene, or sexually explicit content are **strictly prohibited**.
 - Any course with filters intended to be ranked must be completed at least once